nettlep/learn-swift/README.md

   More than a primer, these playgrounds are intended to get programmers up to speed on Swift as fast as possible so they can begin using Swift productively.

-  These playgrounds only cover the language.
-They do not dig into the Swift Standard Library or other APIs.

   To increase your understanding, you are encouraged to experiment with them along the way.
 Play the 'what-if' game.
 These are live playgrounds which offer near-realtime feedback of edits.